BlockchainCommons/URDemo/README.md

 This app is written in Swift using SwiftUI.
 It demonstrates the use of [URKit](https://github.com/BlockchainCommons/URKit) to send and receive single-part and multi-part [Uniform Resources (URs)](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-005-ur.md) via QR codes.
 Multi-part QR codes are generated using [Luby Transform code](https://en.wikipedia.org/wiki/Luby_transform_code) (fountain codes).

-## Requirements

-* Swift 5, iOS 13, and Xcode 11.5

-## Installation

-* Open `URDemo.xcodeworkspace`, wait for the dependencies to resolve, and build the `URDemo` target for your iOS device.

 ## Additional Information

 ### Screen Shots